How to Calculate GMAT Scores?

-The scaled scores change constantly as you answer more questions.
-It is not important that you get every question correctly to reach your target score.
+The scaled scores constantly change as you answer more questions.
+You don’t have to get every question correctly to reach your target score.
 GMAT being an adaptive test, the difficulty level of questions that you get right weigh more.
 Thus, as long as you are getting the hard questions right, you will get multiple opportunities to get a strong score and still have room to get a few questions wrong as you progress in the test.

 Recommended: How to Identify Right Target GMAT Score?

 Below, you will find the GMAT score matrix, which will help you predict your total GMAT score and score per cent be based on how you score in GMAT Verbal and Quant sections.
 The tables below show various combinations of scores in Verbal and Quant, which, when combined, can depict how a student will score in GMAT.
 So, for students who are aiming for a certain score, the tables below will help you identify which sectional scores you will need to reach that score.
 Let’s see how it works –